Skip to content

 Below the tiles is a telemetry summary showing today's query volume, synthesis count, and average latency.
 A bar chart breaks down query intents (factual, temporal, relational, causal, exploratory).
 Quick action buttons let you run LanceDB compaction or force a config reload.

-• Recall -- Enter a query (e.g., "What tools does APT28 use?").
+• Recall — Enter a query (for example, "What tools does APT28 use?").
 Results appear as cards showing note ID, tier pill (A/B/C color-coded), domain, content, entity tags, confidence, and timestamp.
-Cards get a blue border on hover.

-• Remember -- Textarea for storing new CTI content.
-After submission, shows the note ID, status (ADD/UPDATE/DELETE/NOOP), latency, and extracted entities.
+• Remember — Textarea for storing new CTI content.
+After submission, shows note ID, status (ADD/UPDATE/DELETE/NOOP), latency, and extracted entities.

 Knowledge Graph

-Node size varies by confidence score.
-Edges are colored by relationship type (uses, targets, attributed_to, temporal).
-Click any node to see a detail panel with the entity name, aliases, tier, confidence, and connected entities.
-Use the search input to highlight nodes by name or alias -- alias resolution works here too ("Fancy Bear" highlights the APT28 node).
-The filter panel lets you toggle labels, filter by entity type, or tier.
+Click any node to open a detail panel showing entity name, type, tier, confidence, and connected entities.
+Use the search input to filter nodes by label.
+The filter panel lets you toggle labels or filter by entity type.

 Logs & Telemetry